KENANFATHER/Stripro2/README.md

 - **Beautiful Design**: Custom color palette with lilac, tangerine, coral, and sage tones
 - **Responsive Design**: Works on all devices

+## Support

+If you encounter any issues or have questions about Stripro, please contact our support team:

+- **Email**: support@stripe.online
+- **Response Time**: Within 24 hours during business days

+For bug reports, please include:
+- Your browser and operating system
+- Steps to reproduce the issue
+- Screenshots if applicable

 ## Design System

 ### Color Palette